Ergodicity and Law-of-large numbers for the Volterra Cox-Ingersoll-Ross process: Ergodicity for the Volterra Cox-Ingersoll-Ross process

 \subsection{Asymptotic independence}

 In this section, we prove that the VCIR process and its stationary law are asymptotically independent.
-Let us note that the variation of constants formula for Volterra equations implies that $V(\cdot;\mu)$ given by \eqref{eq: V mu} is also the unique solution of the equivalent Volterra Riccatti equation
+It follows from the variation of constants formula for Volterra equations that $V(\cdot;\mu)$ given by \eqref{eq: V mu} is also the unique solution of the Volterra Riccatti equation

 As a first step, we prove bounds on the integrals of $V(\cdot;\mu)$.

 \begin{Lemma} Suppose that $\mu(\R_+) < \infty$, (K1) and (K2) hold and that $\beta < 0$.
 Then

 holds for $p = 1,2$ and $0 \leq T < S \leq +\infty$. \end{Lemma} \begin{proof} Noting that $V(\cdot; \mu) \geq 0$, in view of \eqref{eq: V mu Ebeta} we arrive at